Trust Deed Scotland

 If you continue to struggle with your debts and make minimum payments, you will have an increased risk of being unable to repay your debts within a realistic time period, meaning the chances of defaulting on your original agreements will increase as a knock-on effect.

-This may include example unsecured debts such as credit card debts, bank overdrafts, and unsecured personal loans.
+You typically have at least £5,000 of unsecured debt and example unsecured debts such as credit card debts, council tax arrears, bank overdrafts, and personal loans.

 If you want to find out if you’d qualify for a Trust Deed or alternative Scottish debt solutions; use our Trust Deed Wizard® tool.

-If you are based in England, Wales or Northern Ireland and have not lived in Scotland in the last 12 months, then other debt solutions exist such as an IVA or a Debt Relief Order which may be more suitable for you as those debt solutions are only available for residents of those countries.
+If you are based in England, Wales or Northern Ireland and have not lived in Scotland in the last 12 months, then other debt solutions exist such as an IVA or a Debt Relief Order.
+These may be more suitable for you depending on your circumstances as those debt solutions are only available for residents of those countries.

 48 months typically.
 Trust Deeds in Scotland last for a minimum of 4 years.